LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 You can use [this tool](https://livepersoninc.github.io/json-pollock/editor/) to render your JSON in advance and get a sense of how your card will look.

+Below, you can find specifications for each element of a Structured Content card.
+To view a complete example of a card, please scroll to the bottom of the document or [click here](https://developers.liveperson.com/structured-content-templates.html#json-examples) to view the examples.

 ### Specifications

 **Basic elements**